The Problem with Blockchain and How We’re Fixing It

 You may also need to stake your coins for a few years.
 Because the return isn’t fixed, you won’t know how much money you’ll gain from your coins, mostly due to the tendency of coin prices to fluctuate over time, or volatility.
 In other words, if you lock up a coin for 12 months, there’s no guarantee that the price of the coin will be higher than your buying price after the year is up.
 Even if your coins do rise in value, liquidity presents another issue: there is no guarantee that a buyer will want to purchase the coins you want to sell.
 That being said, there is nothing that dictates “you must sell your coins immediately after the lockup period ends” and you can also choose to lock up your coins for another set period of time.
 Nevertheless, as we can see, staking doesn’t come without its risks.

 However, It is now possible for a regular consumer to participate in the blockchain’s rewards, and cryptocurrency investing is likely to become more accessible to a wider audience.

 So, should you stake your coins?
 Is it a wise decision?
 This article demonstrated a major shift that is taking place: the shift from proof-of-work to proof-of-stake.
 The general consensus is that staking is awesome for a whole host of reasons.
 Staking lowers the barrier of entry into the world of blockchain verification so that more nodes participate in verifying blocks on the chain, resulting in overall more reliable blockchains. staking crypto is also a way to earn passive income without having to sell your coins.
-Furthermore, Magic Square is in the process of developing an interface that will make the staking process a whole lot simpler.
+Furthermore, Magic Store is in the process of developing an interface that will make the staking process a whole lot simpler.
 Be sure to join our social communities to stay up to date on Magic Square developments, such as our in-house staking solutions.